 Blow through one of the lines to ensure the fuel lines have not become kinked inside the fuel tank compartment.
 Air should flow through easily.

 WHEEL AND WHEEL PANTS INSTALLATION.

-☐ 1) Assemble and mounting the landing gear wheels to the wheel pants as shown in the following pictures.
+☐ 1) Locate the items neccessary to install the wheel and wheel pants as shown.

 ☐ 2) Follow diagram below for wheel pant installation: